adamsorbie/Stroke_Microbiota_reproducibility/README.md

 ## Data processing and Analysis

 Here we provide two pipeline scripts to process 16S microbiota data.
-To reach a wider audience, one is written in R and the other in shell/python via QIIME2 (currently only alpha version) so researchers can choose whichever they are most comfortable with.
+To reach a wider audience, one is written in R and the other in shell/python via Qiime2 (currently in beta) so researchers can choose whichever they are most comfortable with.
+Note that the R pipeline runs significantly faster than the Qiime2 equivalent.
+Qiime2 tutorial can be found [here](https://github.com/adamsorbie/Stroke_Microbiota_reproducibility/blob/main/qiime_pipeline/Qiime2%20analysis%20tutorial)

 ### Installation